PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
-Shadow Falls was developed within a little over 48 hours for the Texas Game Jam, the annual game jam thrown by the game development organization at the University of Texas.
+<span class="book-title">Shadow Falls</span> was developed within a little over 48 hours for the Texas Game Jam, the annual game jam thrown by the game development organization at the University of Texas.
 The given theme for the jam was "negative space".
 </p>

 <p>